-When a blind rivet is applied to join 2 components which have different mechanical properties like one of them is thinner than the other or one of them is softer that the other, then the normal direction element will become more important to show the proper setting direction of the rivet as seen in Figure 11 — Assembly Recommendations for Blind Rivets
+When a blind rivet is applied to join two components which have different mechanical properties, i.e. one of them is thinner than the other or one of them is softer that the other, then the normal direction element will become more important to show the proper setting direction of the rivet as shown in Figure 11.